Andrianarimanana/Aretim-po_Heart_Disease_Prediction/README.md

 The repository includes data derived from [EUMETSAT](https://www.eumetsat.int/) [Klein et al. (2018)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2017JD027432),

 Dataset Details:
+This dataset is multivariate, containing multiple statistical variables, and is widely used in machine learning research for heart disease prediction and analysis.
+It is derived from the Cleveland database and includes **14 key attributes** commonly used in published studies.

+## Attributes
+The dataset focuses on the following features:

+- **Demographics**:
+  - Age
+  - Sex
+- **Clinical Measurements**:
+  - Chest pain type
+  - Resting blood pressure
+  - Serum cholesterol
+  - Fasting blood sugar
+  - Resting electrocardiographic results
+- **Exercise Data**:
+  - Maximum heart rate achieved
+  - Exercise-induced angina
+  - ST depression induced by exercise relative to rest ("oldpeak")
+  - Slope of the ST segment during peak exercise
+- **Other**:
+  - Number of major vessels
+  - Thalassemia

+## Purpose
+The dataset is primarily used for:

+1. **Prediction**: Determine if a patient has heart disease based on their attributes.
+2. **Exploration**: Analyze the dataset to uncover insights that improve understanding of heart disease.

+## Notes
+- The full database contains 76 attributes, but only these 14 are  used .

 Files in Repository:
 heart_disease_uci.csv: Contains input features and labels for model training.